Giannis Antetokounmpo powers Bucks past Magic

 Antetokounmpo opened the scoring in the third quarter and later added a finger-roll layup and a 3-pointer on back-to-back possessions to push the Bucks’ lead to 73-62.

-Cole Anthony answered by scoring seven of his team’s next 10 points and Gordon sank a 3-pointer to trim Milwaukee’s lead to 80-78.
+Cole Anthony answered by scoring by scoring seven of his team’s next 10 points and Gordon sank a 3-pointer to trim Milwaukee’s lead to 80-78.

 Undaunted, Antetokounmpo began the fourth with a reverse layup before he joined Portis in draining a 3-pointer to push the Bucks’ advantage to 94-86.
 Brook Lopez converted a three-point play and Pat Connaughton, Middleton and Bryn Forbes each sank a 3-pointer as the lead ballooned to 110-88 with 5:54 to play.